 These undercover agents pose as "pimps, sex traffickers and Muslim activists," record conversations with employees, and then publish heavily edited videos.
-A version of this scheme proved the final straw for community organizing group ACORN, which folded in 2010 after actors dressed as a prostitute and a pimp and recorded ACORN employees talking casually about tax evasion and encouraging prostitution.
+A version of this scheme proved the final straw for community-organizing group ACORN, which folded in 2010 after actors dressed as a prostitute and a pimp recorded ACORN employees talking casually about tax evasion and encouraging prostitution.

 The Times recounts the tale of Rhea Byer-Ettinger, an organizer for Manhattan Together, who had a close call with one such undercover conservative, albeit one not dressed as a prostitute.
 A man who introduced himself as Melvin Howting walked into the Manhattan Together office in East Harlem and asked how to start a union, how to get better wages, and whether unions could get more money out of politicians once they joined with employers.